DennyMaverick/DennyMaverick/README.md

   <p class="profile__text-about">
     I am a web-developer.
 I like to do web-sites more attractive.
 And web for me is not an usual word.
 This is a part of my every day.
   </p>

+- 🔭 I’m currently working on project 'Archee'.
+This is a site where I work on interactive.
+- 🌱 I’m currently learning scss and grids.
+- 👯 I’m looking to collaborate on  with the company where I will grow as a web-developer.
+- 📫 How to reach me: you can reach me by e-mail: den_maverick177@mail.ru,  Denis-mamlev@rambler.ru.
+- ⚡ Fun fact: once working on project I have deleted the repository by accident.
+I had been working on it seven day =))

   <h2 class="profile__skills-title">
     My skills in web-developing: